-The definitions of existing services can be browsed by clicking on the service name on the list.
-The list can be filtered by clicking on the Filters row on the top of the list, to open the options shown in Figure 3.
-The field Search is a free-text search from service names and descriptions.
+The service list can be filtered by clicking on the Filters row on the top of the list, to open the options shown in Figure 3.
+The field Search is a case-insensitive free-text search from service names and descriptions.
 Other filtering options are service type and service ownership - either the services owned by the user, services shared with the user, or both.

 Filters ×

 Search

 All Service Types •

-O Mine O Shared
+O Mine Shared